The Vegan Suite at Hilton London Bankside

 A symbol of wealth and hospitality

-Logically, only few pineapples survived the long journey across the Atlantic and since they couldn’t be cultivated in British climate, the fruit was very exclusive.
+Understandably, only few pineapples survived the long journey across the Atlantic and since they couldn’t be cultivated in British climate, the fruit was very exclusive

 Soon the pineapple became a status symbol for anyone with rank.
 The exotic delicacy was sold at today’s equivalent of £5000!
 Those who couldn’t afford the elite fruit, would rent a pineapple for the evening to display it as a centrepiece at their dinner party.